|

 Using the techniques of a wide color palette and free-form brush strokes, Jean seeks to mine the nuances of a face

-between an artist and her muse is what the portraits are really about.
-Models can be anyone from friends, family
+an artist and her muse is what the portraits are really about.
+Models can be anyone from friends, family members

-members or someone working behind the counter in a coffee shop.
+or someone working behind the counter in a coffee shop such as the painting titled, "Koffi Klan".

 "I start with a concept of heightening the subject's personality through the use of props and costume,"